neoforged/Documentation/docs/blockentities/index.md

         super(MY_BLOCK_ENTITY.get(), pos, state);
     }

-    // Read values from the passed CompoundTag here.
+    // Read values from the passed ValueInput here.
     @Override
-    public void loadAdditional(CompoundTag tag, HolderLookup.Provider registries) {
+    public void loadAdditional(ValueInput input) {
-        super.loadAdditional(tag, registries);
+        super.loadAdditional(input);
         // Will default to 0 if absent.
-See the NBT article for more information. this.value = tag.getInt("value");
+See the ValueIO article for more information. this.value = input.getIntOr("value", 0);
     }

-    // Save values into the passed CompoundTag here.
+    // Save values into the passed ValueOutput here.
     @Override
-    public void saveAdditional(CompoundTag tag, HolderLookup.Provider registries) {
+    public void saveAdditional(ValueOutput output) {
-        super.saveAdditional(tag, registries);
+        super.saveAdditional(output);
-        tag.putInt("value", this.value);
+        output.putInt("value", this.value);
     }
 }
 ```